awslabs/aws-athena-query-federation/athena-example/README.md

 You can use any IDE or even just a command line editor to write your connector.
 The following steps show you how to use an AWS Cloud9 IDE running on EC2 to get started but most of the steps are applicable to any Linux based development machine.

+Before starting this tutorial, ensure you have the [proper permissions/policies to deploy/use Athena Federated Queries](https://docs.aws.amazon.com/athena/latest/ug/federated-query-iam-access.html).

 ### Step 1: Create Your Cloud9 Instance